Renewable energy and energy efficiency

 Responding to climate change also raises potential conflicts between the drivers for renewable energy and energy efficiency, which do not always sit happily with landscape character, or the historic environment.

-National Parks are not considered appropriate for large scale, commercial wind or solar farms due to impacts on landscape character as these are considered to be major development.
-There is significant potential for hydro schemes on Dartmoor, especially with the increased fluvial flows predicted with climate change, however significant environmental constraints exist because of impacts on biodiversity and water flows.
+National Parks are not considered appropriate for large scale, commercial wind or solar farms due to impacts on landscape character, and these are considered to be ‘major development’.
+There is significant potential for hydroelectricity schemes on Dartmoor, especially with the increased river flows predicted with climate change, however significant environmental constraints exist because of impacts on biodiversity and water flows.
 These impacts are largely managed through licensing or regulatory processes.
-If the viability of the technology improves and average fluvial flows increase with climate change as predicted, demand for hydro schemes could increase.
+If the viability of the technology improves and average river flows increase with climate change as predicted, demand for hydroelectricity schemes could increase.